scovl/scovl.github.io/blog/content/post/learn.md

 ## Roadmaps

 There is a website called **[roadmap.sh](https://roadmap.sh/)** that has a lot of roadmaps for different areas of technology.
 I recommend that you choose a roadmap and follow it.
-If you don't like the roadmap, you can create your own.
-If the content provided on the roadmap isn't sufficient, you can use platforms like Youtube to search for topics related to what you want to learn.

 Roadmaps are a great way to guide your learning.
 They are also a great way to track your progress.
 If you don't like the roadmap, you can create your own.
 If the content provided on the roadmap isn't sufficient, you can use platforms like Youtube to search for topics related to what you want to learn.

 ## Learn Git